norrml/livegrambot-docker/README.md

 ` cd livegrambot-docker `

-`nano config.pyv ` add bot Token, Your personal  user_id (group ids work, but admin cannot reply from it, /shrug)
+`nano config.py ` add bot Token, Your personal user_id  (group ids work, but admin cannot reply from it, /shrug)

 ## Docker How to :

 ` sudo ` before each line if required.

 1. Build it ` docker build -t livegram-docker:latest . `
-2. Start/Run it ` docker run -dit --name livegram1 livegram-docker `  ( OR sudo docker run -d --name nameofspecificbot livegram-docker ) ( Set `--name` is easier to stop )
+2. Start/Run it ` docker run -dit --name livegram1 livegram-docker `
+( OR sudo docker run -d --name nameofspecificbot livegram-docker ) ( Set `--name` is easier to stop )
+3. Finally, Start the bot yourself to start accepting chats ` t.me/nameof_your_bot `

 ### Editting Bot